cadlaburch/culvert_PI_framework/README.md

-# ra_salmon_culverts
+#Culverts_PI Paper Repo

-Repo for RA work relating to larger Salmon Culvert Project
+Who prioritizes what?
+A cross jurisdictional comparative analysis of salmon fish passage strategies in Western Washington

 ##
 **Repository Structure**

 /code/: Markdown files and script to explore fish barrier culverts.
+The scripts in /code/ transform the files in /data/ into the files in /output/.

 /data/: Raw data inputs.